port-labs/port-docs/docs/complete-use-cases/software-catalog.md

 A deployment service pod is used to represent an instance of a deployed service.
 A deployment service pod has a `deployment config` tied to it, which represents the deployed service that the pod is an instance of.

-Below is a `config.yaml` configuration file to use as the [K8s Exporter](../integrations/k8s-exporter) config.
+Below is a `config.yaml` configuration file to use as the [Kubernetes Exporter](../integrations/k8s-exporter) config:

 <details>
 <summary>Click here to see the config</summary>